mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 ### Meteorology

 The meteorological fields from the UK Met Office Unified Model are used.
-The model is run on a grid of horizontal resolution 0.352degree along longitude, 0.234degree along latitude.
-Vertically the grid goes from 500m to 19500m (center of cells?) with a vertical resolution of 1000m.
+The model is run on a grid of horizontal resolution 0.0135degree x 0.0135degree (Manning and Redington et al. 2021).
+Vertically, it uses 57 levels, expanding to 12.2km.

 ### Model input parameters

-The langragian transport model is used with a release of 20000 particules/hour, and max number of particules set to 1e6.
+The langragian transport model is used with a release of 20000 particules/hour.
 The sites and altitude used as input are described in the species specific files.

 ## Inversion approach